HimanshuKumarSah/Prasunet_CS_02/README.md

 <br>
 - After making sure you have Python Downloaded, open command prompt(Windows) or Terminal(Linux and MacOS)
 <br>
-- Make sure the image file that is to be encrypted is in the same folder as this program.
+- Make sure the file that is to be encrypted is in the same folder as this program.
 <br>
 Type the following